-Codan has a long history of supplying the defence sector, with the company's HF radio systems and landmine detectors being used by military organisations worldwide.
-Our large engineering base has a core technical competency in radio and sensor design, which will allow us to bid for upcoming Australian Defence Force projects including the JORN (over-the-horizon radar) upgrade, Land 400 (military vehicles) and SEA 5000 (future frigate) programmes.
+Codan has a long history of supplying the defence sector, with the company's HF radio systems and landmine detectors used by military organisations worldwide.
+Our large engineering base has a core technical competency in radio and sensor design, which will be required for upcoming Australian Defence Force projects including the upgrade of the Jindalee over-the-horizon radar known as JORN, Land 400 (military vehicles) and SEA 5000 (future frigate) programmes.